cloasdata/modernbus/README.md

 ### Client Master
 The client can either poll requests or send single request.
 Once the a response was received the handler is called.
-In the handler you could use the response to use it with you buisness logic.
+In the handler you could use the response to use it with you business logic.

 #### Example
 ```c++